 - Sometimes women find it easier to work down to 2-4 feeds per day quicker (by dropping a feed every 4-5 days), and then finding it more time consuming and difficult to give up those last few feeds.

 - All in all, do what’s best for baby and for YOU!
 If you know baby is going through a rough patch, he’s teething, or you are traveling etc. save that wean week and give it up once baby returns to his happy self!

-How long will it take for my milk to dry up?
+How long does it take for milk to dry up?

 Generally, the longer you have been nursing, the longer it will take your milk to completely dry up.
 So, if you decide to give up breastfeeding your newborn, you should expect your milk to dry up in a few days, up to a few weeks.

 Consequently, if you wean your 2-year-old, you may not completely dry up for months.
 Some women find that in the shower, they are able to still hand express small amounts of milk, months after breastfeeding has stopped.

 It really just depends on your body and the amount of estrogen circulating as well!
 Also, some medications (such as decongestants or birth can cause a woman’s milk supply to dry up much faster!

 Can I start breastfeeding again once I’ve quit?

 What if I change my mind?!?!

 It’s totally possible to relactate once you quit breastfeeding!
 Once again, it will depend on how long you’ve breastfed your baby in the first place, and how long ago you weaned.